Marc Márquez: 2020: The accident

 During the 2020 preseason, Márquez signed a new deal with Honda, unusual in that it ran for four years instead of two and would therefore take Márquez off the riders' market until 2024.
 The season opener in Jerez was delayed due to the onset of the COVID-19 pandemic.
 Márquez qualified on the front row in third position.
 He quickly moved into the lead, but nearly crashed on Lap 5, dropping him down to sixteenth.
-The fastest man on track by a wide margin, and certainly not on the fastest bike, Márquez charged back through the field and joined the battle for second place with five laps to go.
+The fastest man on track, and certainly not riding the fastest bike, Márquez charged back through the field and joined the battle for second place with five laps to go.
 Hervé Poncharal later commented, "I couldn’t believe my eyes.
 Nobody has ever had that superiority, I think."
 Márquez then suffered a vicious highside at Turn 3, ending his race and breaking his right humerus.

 Márquez underwent surgery to install a plate in his arm on 21 July.
 He then returned to Jerez for the Andalusian Grand Prix, due to be held five days later.
 He participated in free practice on Saturday, only to declare that he had too much pain in his recently injured arm to continue.
 He did not participate in another race in the 2020 season.
-The stress on his arm weakened the plate and caused it to break in August, requiring additional surgery.
+The stress on his arm weakened the plate and caused it to break in August, necessitating another surgery.
 He then underwent a third surgery in December to receive a bone graft, which resulted in further complications due to infection.